matthewd673/metallicize/README.md

 `code?:string`|The `TRPCError` code (e.g.: `NOT_FOUND`)
 `errorMessage?:string`|The custom message attached to a `TRPCError` `dataStrict?:boolean`|When `true`, `data` must match the response object *exactly* to pass.
 Otherwise, only the keys specified in `data` must match.
-`data?:any`|The JSON object returned by a successful request `headers?:any`|The response headers.
+`data?:Object|string`|The JSON object expected for a successful request, or a path to a JSON file `headers?:any`|The response headers.
 Any headers specified within must match exactly.

 *Note: if every field is omitted, the test will always pass.*